Ticket Information for Tourists

 Points of sales where Smartcards can be acquired:

-- all post offices of Eesti Post in Tallinn and Harjumaa
+- all post offices (Omniva, formerly Eesti Post) in Tallinn and Harjumaa

 - Service desk of Tallinn City Government